Evidence review

 3. Check that a real prescriber stands behind it

 A legitimate provider routes you to a licensed clinician who reviews your history before prescribing — not a form that rubber-stamps an order.
 Look for a named medical team, a genuine intake questionnaire, and the ability to reach a prescriber with a side-effect question after you start.
+That review should cover your full medication list, since semaglutide and tirzepatide carry real, documented drug interactions — birth control and blood thinners among them — and it should ask about your eye and vascular health, given the emerging NAION vision-loss signal now in the literature.

 4. Verify the pharmacy